 - Lots of reported success for use on cloth diapers

-- I wanted to broaden my experiences with plant-based detergents to be able to make personal recommendations (I have also used the Kirkland Environmentally Responsible detergent with success, but did not continue with it because I could not stand the smell).
+- I wanted to broaden my experiences with plant-based detergents to be able to make personal recommendations (I have also used the Kirkland Environmentally Responsible detergent with success, but did not continue with it because I could not stand the scent).

 My Before & After Wash Routine

 My wash routine remained the same with both Tide and Biokleen, but the amounts varied.
-I chose the amount for Biokleen based upon recommendations I found for cloth diapers online, and then I tweaked it a couple weeks after starting it.
+I chose the amount for Biokleen based upon recommendations I found for cloth diapers online, and then I tweaked it a couple of weeks after starting it.

 With Tide Original Powder, I would do a pre-wash (light wash) with line 1 of the detergent, then the main wash (regular or heavy option depending on how big it was and how long it has been since I last did diaper laundry) with somewhere between lines 2 & 3 of detergent.
 This was always effective for me.